coderefinery/intermediate-python-ml/content/index.md

-# Data Analysis for Bioinformatics: NumPy and Pandasas
+# Data Analysis for Bioinformatics: NumPy and Pandas

 :::{prereq}